yogalakshmip02/LIBRARY-MANAGEMENT-SYSTEM/README.md

 <br>
 *CategoryBookAPI:
 <br>
-In this api, we Can view the different categories of books available in the library and we Can view the list of books available in each category
+In this api, member Can view the different categories of books available in the library and we Can view the list of books available in each category
 <br>
 * BookStatusAPI :
+In this api, member can check current status of book
 <br>
 * BookAssignedAPI :
 <br>
-In this api, we Can view the books assigned to him.
+In this api, member Can view the books assigned to him.
 <br>
 * RaiseRequestAPI:
 <br>
-In this api,Can raise a new request for an available book
+In this api,member Can raise a new request for an available book
 <br>
 * HistoryAPI:
 <br>
-In this api, Can view the history of books issued to him previously
+In this api,member Can view the history of books issued to him previously
 <br>

 # H2 Database